chrisbloom7/parslet-v-treetop/README.md

 - Lots of prior art we can reference
 - It's a popular repository (709 stars, 85 forks, as of 2020-06-04)
 - Multiple contributors
+- The grammar file is Ruby, which can be very powerful.
+- Uses a simple DSL

 ### Cons